 Interested in joining the residential community as a volunteer?
-Room and board is provided in exchange for work service running the center and rental facilities.
+Room and board is provided in exchange for 25 hours work service per week running the center and rental facilities.

 The Padmasambhava Peace Institute was established as a dedicated space for the study and practice of meditative traditions and environmental stewardship, accessible to as many as possible.
 There are between 12 and 18 people on site full-time, including both long-term residents and college students or overseas visitors staying for just a few months, and about five times a year the community grows to 50-70 people for multi-day Buddhist events.

 The Padmasambhava Peace Institute is directed and run entirely by volunteers.
 While everyone arrives at the center from a different background and with different perspectives, there is a shared understanding that here is a community which offers a unique opportunity to learn about oneself and one’s relation to others and the environment, and also the chance to support a wide range of nonprofits who regularly come to PPI.